 How well do they succeed?
 We’ll take you through each model’s features and functionality to show you how they compare to each other, how they stack up against competitors, and where they ride the line between setting trends and bucking standards.

-First, let's talk about some pointers when it comes to deciding if a Ninja Coffee Bar System is right for you.
+First, let’s talk about some pointers when it comes to deciding which is the best Ninja Coffee Bar System for you.

 Our Top Pick: CF112 Coffee Maker